Facebook Pixel Tracking

 9-25 weeks

 The next stop is basically not until after 26 weeks.
 From an HR perspective, this is a very long time for a statutory requirement for follow-up.
-In 4human HRM, we have set a standard that the system should encourage the manager/HR to talk to the employee every month.
-These conversations can then be logged in the system.
+In 4human HRM We have included a standard that the system should encourage the manager/HR to speak with the employee every month.
+Those conversations can then be logged in the system.

 26 Weeks - Dialogue meeting 2